ably/ably-ui/README.md

 `ably-ui` is a library built in mind with supporting a variety of websites/apps based on core web technologies.
 That's why where possible we build based on those but publish in a way that is easy to consume for frameworks we use across our properties.

+As an example, the `Logo` component has two templates, for a [react](https://reactjs.org/) component and [view-component](https://viewcomponent.org/) one but uses the same CSS classes and same Javascript hooks (`data-id`).

-In a couple of cases, this is not practical.
-Some components will be more specialized and take advantage of a given framework, making it an explicit dependency.
-Check the dependencies section of a given module/component docs to see what is required.
+In a some cases, this is not practical.
+Some components will be more specialized and take advantage of a given framework and we will have no need to make it available in multiple frameworks (for example, something that is only used within signed in, SPA like areas).
+Check the dependencies section of a given module/component docs to see what is required. ⚠️

 ### Guiding principles